LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Stronvan Quatre.md

 - **Vengeful Counterstrike**
 	- Whenever the Paladin is targeted by a melee attack, they can use their reaction to make an immediate counterattack against the attacker.
 The Paladin gains a cumulative +1 bonus to damage for each successive counterattack against the same attacker.
 This bonus resets to +0 if the counterattack misses.

+- **Resolute Avenger**
+	- Whenever the Paladin's allies are reduced to 0 hit points or are killed in combat, the Paladin gains a cumulative +1 bonus to attack and damage rolls against the enemy responsible for their allies' demise.
+This bonus resets to +0 if the Paladin fails to successfully attack the enemy.
+This ability reflects the Paladin's unwavering determination to avenge fallen comrades and protect their allies.